 Now apart from the truth that it is hard wearing against heavy foot and vehicular traffic and many times more cost-effective than other ornamental concrete methods, listed are more advantages why an exposed aggregate concrete surface can be a good choice:

 1. An Exposed Aggregate Concrete Driveway has unlimited texture and colour choices, allowing a customized appearance.
 And other than sealing the finish and periodic cleaning, this choice does not need maintenance at all.

 2. The rugged texture of surface creates less risk slipping compared to brushed concrete.

 3. This is highly resistant to harsh weather and climates.

 4. You don’t need additional tools or materials compared to other choices.

 5. Creating an Exposed Concrete Driveway is faster to learn and master rather than other ornamental concrete methods.

-6. Such methods have long been used from 1900s to the present and it is still quite popular today with contractors who find even more creative ways of making it durable and attractive.
+6. Such methods have long been used from the 1900s to the present and it is still quite popular today with contractors who find even more creative ways of making it durable and attractive.

 2 of the most common methods for forming an exposed aggregate concrete driveway are: